operfetti/oliviaperfetti-repository/FinalProjectPartII.md

 My goals for this research are to:

 >Find out how easily understood my story and visualizations are
+- Were there any times that the language was difficult to understand or you noticed use of jargon?
+- What did you want to know more about after viewing?

 >See if the message of my story is working as intended
+- What is the main message you take away from this story?
+- Did you learn anything and/or change your opinions after viewing?

 >See if there are gaps in the evidence I provided or places to cut/expand on content

->Get suggestions for improved readability, aesthetics, and clarity

-The questions I asked were:

-1. What is the main message you take away from this story?
-2. Did you learn anything and/or change your opinions after viewing?
-3. Are you convinced that the story being told is correct?
+- Are you convinced that the story being told is correct?
 Did you feel there were any moments where I didn't provide enough evidence to back my claims?
-4. What are you still confused about?
+- What are you still confused about?
 (Either about the substance or from the data visualizations)
-5. Were there any times that the language was difficult to understand or you noticed use of jargon?
-6. What did you want to know more about after viewing?
-7. What, if anything, felt repetitive or irrelevant?
+- What, if anything, felt repetitive or irrelevant?

+>Get suggestions for improved readability, aesthetics, and clarity
-8. How visually appealing was this story?
+- How visually appealing was this story?
 Did you find your eye pulled in many directions?
 Did you feel like the theme matched the tone of the story?
-9. Any other feedback or changes you'd suggest?
+- Any other feedback or changes you'd suggest?

 ## Interview findings